How To SAFELY Use Kerosene Heaters Indoors (Owner’s Tips)

 Never place it close to furniture

 Also, never put anything over a heater.
-This is common sense, yet still a lot of times the most basic things are what causes a fire.
+This is common sense, yet many times, the most essential things are what causes a fire.

 Never blend with other fuel types